nonPointer/Glasgow-Bin-Collection-iCal/README.md

 1. Find your Unique Property Reference Number (UPRN), a 12-digits number in the URL field by searching your postcode on the website of Glasgow City Council [here](https://www.glasgow.gov.uk/forms/refuseandrecyclingcalendar/AddressSearch.aspx).

 2. Get your own link by concatenating `https://glasgow-bin-worker.vela.workers.dev/` with your UPRN.
-For example, https://glasgow-bin-worker.vela.workers.dev/123456789012
+For example, `https://glasgow-bin-worker.vela.workers.dev/123456789012`.
+You can preview the iCal at [here](https://icscalendar.com/preview#calendar-preview).

 3. Add the online calendar to your calendar service by the URL.
-For example, https://calendar.google.com/calendar/u/0/r/settings/addbyurl
+For example, [Add to Google Calender](https://calendar.google.com/calendar/u/0/r/settings/addbyurl).

 4. Sync the calendar events and enjoy